crusher-dev/crusher/README.md

 This leads to angry customers, stakeholder and your product/startup becomes chaotic which could be avoided easily.

 Knowing when/where things break is very critical.
-Good workflow are needed to make it simple to deliver HQ software fast.
+Good workflow is needed to make it simple to deliver HQ software fast.

 ## 😎 What's so cool about this